bird-house/malleefowl/docs/source/installation.rst

 Malleefowl is also available as Anaconda package if you want to use it as a library::

-  $ conda install -c https://conda.binstar.org/birdhouse malleefowl
+  $ conda install -c birdhouse malleefowl